chenyutpe/Pd-Simple-DJ-Simulator/README.md

 ### Design Ideas
 The motivation of this work is to make a nice interactive generative music with traditional music structure.

-The "realtime" feature of generative music makes me think of DJ, so I decided to use a control panel inspired by DJ panel, or more specifially lauch pad, as the interacting method.
+The "realtime" feature of generative music makes me think of DJ, so I decided to use a control panel inspired by DJ panel, or more specifically lauch pad, as the interacting method.

 To make it easy enough for anyone to play with, I chose muting/unmuting each components in the music, BPM of the music, and a filter to the whole music, as the interactables.